Lysergic acid hydroxyethylamide: Chemistry

 The structure of LSH is similar to that of LSD, with the N,N-diethylamide group replaced by an N-(1-hydroxyethyl)amide in D-lysergic acid α-hydroxyethylamide.
 LSH is also very similar in structure to ergonovine (ergometrine), which is also known as lysergic acid hydroxyisopropylamide.

 Natural occurrence

-C. paspali and C. purpurea are ergot-spreading fungi.
-Periglandula, Clavicipitacepus fungi, are permanently symbiotically connected to an estimated 450 species of Convolvulaceae and thus generate LAH in some of them (42 generate ergolines, by Eckart Eich's review).
-The most well-known ones are Ipomoea tricolor (“morning glory”), Turbina corymbosa (coaxihuitl), and Argyreia nervosa (Hawaiian baby woodrose).
-LAH is structurally similar to ergonovine, which is also known as lysergic acid hydroxymethylethylamide.
+Claviceps paspali and Claviceps purpurea are ergot alkaloid-producing fungi that occur as endophytes or pathogens of grasses.
+Clavicipitaceous fungi of the genus Periglandula are mutualistically associated with, and vertically inherited among, an estimated 450 species of Convolvulaceae.
+Some of them produce LSH, with 42 generating ergolines per Eckart Eich's review.
+The most well-known plant hosts are Ipomoea tricolor ("morning glory"), Turbina corymbosa (coaxihuitl), and Argyreia nervosa (Hawaiian baby woodrose).

-The more well-known analogue, ergine (lysergic acid amide; LSA), is more prominent in analytical results because LAH easily decomposes to ergine.
-Ergine is only present because of the decomposition of LAH (and lysergic acid hydroxymethylethylamide and ergopeptines or their ergopeptam precursors); it is not generated.
-Indeed, a 2016 analysis found that fresher I. tricolor seeds contained more LAH than the other two batches analyzed (another interesting finding is that penniclavine was the predominant ergoline.)
+The more well-known analogue, ergine (lysergic acid amide; LSA), is more prominent in analytical results because LSH easily decomposes to ergine.
+Ergine is only present because of the decomposition of LSH (and ergonovine and ergopeptines or their ergopeptam precursors) and is not otherwise generated.
+A 2016 analysis found that fresher Ipomoea tricolor seeds contained more LSH than the other two batches analyzed.